Filter Content

 School Uniform

-During Term 1, all students are required to wear their full summer school uniform, including correct socks and shoes.
+During Term 2 & Term 3, all students are required to wear their full summer school uniform, including correct socks and shoes.
 Wearing the school uniform correctly demonstrates school pride and identity.
 Please ensure your child has the correct uniform on the correct days.

 We appreciate your support.